Unsupervised embedding of trajectories captures the latent structure of scientific migration: Results

 \subsection{Embeddings capture latent prestige hierarchy}

-Prestige hierarchy is known to underpin the dynamics of scientific mobility, in which researchers tend to move to similar or less prestigious organizations~\autocite{deville2014career, clauset2015hierarchy}.
+The embedding space can also encode more fine-grained relationships between entities.
+For example, prestige hierarchies, in which researchers tend to move to similar or less prestigious organizations~\cite{deville2014career, clauset2015hierarchy}, are known to underpin the dynamics of scientific migration.
 Could the embedding space, to which no explicit prestige information is given, encode a prestige hierarchy?
-This question is tested by exploiting the geometric properties of the embedding space with SemAxis~\autocite{an2018semaxis}.
-Here, we use SemAxis to operationalize the abstract notion of academic prestige, defining an axis in the embedding space where poles are defined using known high- and low-ranked universities.
-As an external proxy of prestige, we use the Times Ranking of World Universities (we also use research impact from the Leiden Ranking~\autocite{waltman2012leidenrankings}, see \SI); the high-rank pole is defined as the average vector of the top five U.S. universities according to the rankings, whereas the low-rank pole is defined using the five bottom-ranked (geographically-matched by U.S. census region) universities.
-We derive an embedding-based ranking for universities based on the geometrical spectrum from the high-ranked to low-ranked poles (see Data and Methods).
+This question is tested by exploiting the geometric properties of the embedding space with SemAxis~\cite{an2018semaxis}.
+Here, we use SemAxis to operationalize the abstract notion of academic prestige, defining an axis in the embedding space using known high- and low-ranked universities as poles.
+We use the Times Ranking of World Universities as an external proxy for prestige (we also use research impact from the Leiden Ranking~\cite{waltman2012leidenrankings}, see \SI), The high-rank pole is defined as the average vector of the top five U.S. universities according to the rankings, whereas the low-rank pole is defined using the five bottom-ranked (geographically-matched by U.S. census region) universities.
+We derive an embedding-based ranking for universities based on the geometrical spectrum from the high-ranked to low-ranked poles (see Materials and Methods).